PhilipMortiboy/portfolio-samplecode/OggPlayer/README.md

 About
 =====================
-A tool for adding and modifying custom metadata fields on a Ogg Vorbis file
+A tool for adding and modifying custom metadata fields in Ogg Vorbis, (and FLAC) files